 TL;DR:

-• Preparation for sale involves necessary repairs, renovations, and staging to attract buyers.
+- Prep the property with repairs, renovations, and staging to attract buyers.

-• Handling the emotional aspect involves preserving memories while focusing on practical benefits.
+- Preserve memories while focusing on practical benefits.

-What Are The Tax Implications of Selling My Parents’ House Before Their Death?
+What Are the Tax Implications of Selling My Parents’ House Before Their Death?

 Understanding Capital Gains and Inheritance Tax